AlenaTih/Quiz-App/README.md

 ## Overview

-You can challenge yourself with a little quiz on science and nature.
+An app where you can challenge yourself with a little quiz about science and nature.

 <!-- ## Features